 Summit Avenue is where some of the grandest Victorian homes in the Twin Cities were built, and homeowners along the avenue often decorate with classic Victorian style Christmas lights—though some go all-out tacky.
 The Governor's official home and Christmas Tree is at 1006 Summit Avenue, with a competing, equally large, Christmas tree directly opposite.

-The Governor's Residence is open for free public tours throughout the holiday season to display holiday decorations in the mansion, but you can also wander through the historic James J. Hill House on one of the holiday tours offered throughout the month of December to see some truly classy Christmas decorations.
+The Governor's Residence is open for free public tours throughout the holiday season to display holiday decorations in the mansion, but you can also wander through the historic James J. Hill House on one of the holiday tours offered throughout the month of December to see some truly elegant Christmas decorations.

 The owners of 16700 33rd Ave North, in the suburb of Plymouth, love Christmas, Christmas lights, and Christmas music so much that they've created one of the most legendary holiday light displays in the Twin Cities.